Shift invariant subspaces in the Bloch space: Beurling-type theorems and model spaces

 The F. and M. Riesz Theorem implies that there exists $ g_0 \in H^1$ with $g_0(0)=0$ such that $g= \Theta \conj{g_0}$ at almost every point of $\T$.
 Hence $g\in H^1 \cap \Theta \conj{zH^1}= K_\Theta^1$. \end{proof}

 Next we shall relate the density of regular spaces in the model spaces $K^1_\Theta$ to the \emph{permanence property} of $\Theta$ in $X'$.
-The following result is very similar to Theorem 1.3 in \cite{limani2022abstract}, but we shall need a more general version for our setting.
+The following result is quite similar to Theorem 1.3 in \cite{limani2022abstract}, but we shall need a more general version in our setting.

 \begin{prop} \thlabel{Pprinc} Let $X$ be a regular space and let $\Theta$ be an inner function.
 Then $X\cap K_\Theta^1$ is dense in $K_\Theta^1$ if and only if $\Theta$ satisfies the permanence property in $X'$. \end{prop}